yoncise/yoncise.github.io/_posts/2013-10-15-C-initializer-element-is-not-constant.md

     error: initializer element is not constant

-在 The C Programming Language 有这么一段话:
+在 The C Programming Language 中有这么一段话:

 > For external and static variables, the initializer must be a constant expression; the initialization is done once, conceptionally before the program begins execution.